 John the Baptist preached other truths to them too, which are not cited here:

-● Powerful preaching, like John the Baptist's, will usually cause the audience to repent or kill the preacher.
-John the Baptist lost his life over his teaching!
+Powerful preaching, like John the Baptist's, will usually cause the audience to repent or kill the preacher.
+John the Baptist lost his life over his teaching about divorce and remarriage!